matatk/audiochart/index.md

 AudioChart uses the Web Audio API, which has [great support amongst browsers, including Microsoft Edge](http://caniuse.com/audio-api), though is not (yet) supported by Internet Explorer.

-Thanks to [The Paciello Group](http://paciellogroup.com) for allowing me to share this with you, and to [The Sonification Handbook](http://sonification.de/handbook/) for the research behind it.
+Thanks to [The Sonification Handbook](http://sonification.de/handbook/) for the research behind it and to [The Paciello Group](http://paciellogroup.com) for allowing me to share this with you.

 Use Cases and Examples
 -----------------------